 Localize provides machine translations at no additional charge, subject to the limitations described herein.
 While machine translations aren't perfect, they provide a good foundation to get you started and are often sufficient depending on your project requirements.

-Localize offers four options for ordering machine translations, Google Translate, Microsoft Translate, Amazon Translate and Watson Translate.
+Localize offers multiple options for ordering machine translations, Google Translate, Microsoft Translate, Amazon Translate, DeepL Translate and Watson Translate.

 Your account is automatically defaulted to order machine translations for Published (active) phrases.
 If you prefer to turn this feature off go to your project settings.